IHavePortableBrain/RepoReferences/README.md

 # RepoReferences
 SVN Repository nuget analysis.
 Fetch Dictionary&lt;Reference, Projects> from SVN repository
 ## Use case
-You need to fetch list of nuget|dll|package references of all *.csproj* files from huge SVN repository
+main branch - You need to fetch list of nuget|dll|package references of all *.csproj* files from huge SVN repository find-files-with-substring branch - You need list all files containing substring
 ## How to use
 ###
 Checkout code.
 Change code for your own needs.
 Build.